The sentinels of the Mediterranean (Italy & Greece, 2023 – 2025)

 ###

-By working closely with Italian and Greek biologists, the Octopus Foundation is developing new tools to collect new information on sea turtles.
-By better understanding these animals, specialists will be able to better protect them.
+Working closely with Italian and Greek biologists, the Octopus Foundation is developing new open-source tools to gather unprecedented information about sea turtles.
+By better understanding these animals, specialists will be able to propose effective protection measures.
+Here are the images filmed during this project: